 The simulation results on the number of employed are generally consistent with the information offered by the external statistics.
-The number of unemployed is seriously below external statistics between 2015 and 2018.
+The number of unemployed is seriously below external statistics between 2014 and 2016.
 It should be also noted that the unemployed are under-represented in the original dataset.
 The differences between EUROMOD and external statistics can be explained also by the different accounting for unemployed and employed, which are computed from external sources as monthly and quarterly averages over the year (see Annex2, Table 4.2).

-The simulation results on the number of employees are consistent with the information offered by the external statistics, while the number of self-employed is overestimated in EUROMOD as compared to LFS data, possibly due to the fact that LFS data on employment status refer only the main economic status and thus do not capture self-employed who are also employees while both employment and self-employment are recorded for all individuals in EUROMOD (see Annex2, Table 4.3).
+The simulation results on the number of employed are consistent with the information offered by the external statistics, while the number of self-employed is overestimated in EUROMOD as compared to LFS data, possibly due to the fact that LFS data on employment status refer only the main economic status and thus do not capture self-employed who are also employees while both employment and self-employment are recorded for all individuals in EUROMOD (see Annex2, Table 4.3).

-The average employment income is close to external benchmarks, as well as the total employment income.
+The average employment income is close to external benchmarks, while the total employment income is slightly overestimated in EUROMOD in 2014 as a result of the overestimation of the number of employed persons.
 (See Annex 2, Table 4.4).

-The self-employment income in EUROMOD is slightly overestimated as consequence of the overestimation of the number of self-employed persons.
+The self-employment income estimated in EUROMOD is consistent with external statistics in 2014 and overestimated in 2015 and 2016 as consequence of the overestimation of the number of self-employed persons.
 (See Annex 2, Table 4.4).